puppetlabs/puppet-docs/source/puppet/3.5/reference/lang_facts_and_builtin_vars.markdown

 Puppet receives this information as **facts,** which are pre-set variables you can use anywhere in your manifests.
 Puppet can use both the built-in [core facts][core_facts] and any [custom facts][customfacts] present in your modules.

-> ### General Info About Facts
->
+By default, all facts are [strings][].
+If you use Facter 2.0 and [enable structured facts in Puppet][structured_facts_on], facts can contain any data type, including arrays and hashes.
+At this time, structured facts don't work with extensions like PuppetDB.

-> * [See here for a complete list of built-in facts][core_facts].
+* [See here for a complete list of built-in facts][core_facts].
 Note that the list depends on the version of Facter you are using.
-> * [See here for a guide to writing custom facts][customfacts].
+* [See here for a guide to writing custom facts][customfacts].
 They're useful and easy, and most Puppet users should learn how to make them.
-> * In Puppet Enterprise, any node detail page in the PE console will contain a list of that node's facts.
+* In Puppet Enterprise, any node detail page in the PE console will contain a list of that node's facts.
-> * You can run `facter -p` on one of your nodes to get a complete report of the facts that node will report to the master.
+* You can run `facter -p` on one of your nodes to get a complete report of the facts that node will report to the master.
-> * You can use [PuppetDB's APIs][puppetdb_facts] to search and report on your entire deployment's facts.
+* You can use [PuppetDB's APIs][puppetdb_facts] to search and report on your entire deployment's facts.
 (PE users already have PuppetDB installed.)

 ### Classic Facts